ibm-cloud-docs/watson-assistant/base-llm-wxa.md

 In conversational search, the LLM uses content that is preloaded during the [search integration](/docs/watson-assistant?topic=watson-assistant-search-overview) to respond to customer queries.

 To use the conversational search, you must configure [search integration](/docs/watson-assistant?topic=watson-assistant-search-overview) and enable [conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search).{: note}

+## Languages supported for conversational search

+You can use conversational search with the languages other than English, including French, Spanish, German, and Brazilian Portuguese.
+You can test to verify that you are getting reasonable results in your language.